Algoskills/website_codes/README.md

-# website_codes
+# Hello World!
-Codes of various pages of website has been open-sourced for contribution.
+## The codes of various pages of website has been open-sourced for contribution.
+Happy Coding